'Significant impacts', 8m waves possible as Cyclone Cody nears NZ

 • Niwa confirms 2021 was New Zealand's hottest year on record

-Lifeguards are warning beachgoers to take extra care, with large, unpredictable waves and strong rip currents expected in popular holiday swim spots as soon as tomorrow.
+Meanwhile lifeguards are warning beachgoers to take extra care, with large, unpredictable waves and strong rip currents expected in popular holiday swim spots as soon as tomorrow ahead of Cody's arrival.

+MetService said a large ridge of high pressure was spreading northeast across the country today and would persist through to Saturday, bringing mostly settled weather.

+Cyclone Cody was expected to approach the waters northeast of New Zealand this weekend, MetService said on Thursday afternoon.

 Cyclone Cody entered the MetService area of responsibility as it crossed a latitude line of 25S this morning - previously it was the responsibility of the Fiji Meteorological Service.